 Each member of the Cobalt family is delivered with factory-installed applications ideally matched to the board's analog interfaces.
 The factory-installed functions of these models include four or eight A/D acquisition IP modules.
 Each of the acquisition IP modules contains a powerful, programmable DDC IP core.
-IP modules for either DDR3 or QDRII+ memories, controllers for all data clocking and synchronization functions, test signal generators, programmable beamforming IP cores, an Aurora gigabit serial interface, and a PCIe interface complete the factory- installed functions and enable these models to operate as complete turnkey solutions without the need to develop any FPGA IP.
+IP modules for either DDR3 or

+QDRII+ memories, controllers for all data clocking and synchronization functions, a test signal generator, a programmable beamforming IP core, an Aurora gigabit serial interface, and a PCIe interface complete the factory- installed functions and enable these models to operate as complete turnkey solutions without the need to develop any FPGA IP.